Hachiōji Castle: Current situation

-The castle now lies in ruins, although in the year 1990 some stone walls, a bridge across a moat, and the entrance to the lord's palace were reconstructed.
+The castle now lies in ruins, although in 1990 some stone walls, a bridge across a moat, and the entrance to the lord's palace were reconstructed.
 The site is located a 15 minute walk from the "Reienmae/Hachiojijoseki" bus stop on the Nishi Tokyo Bus from Takao Station.

 Around 1945, the area around the castle site except near the summit was a bald mountain due to timber felling during the war.
-After World War 2, hinoki cypress trees were planted.
+After World War II, hinoki cypress trees were planted.
 In 1951 the site of Hachiōji Castle was proclaimed a National Historic Site and archaeological excavation and maintenance work began.
 In 2004, the Ken-Ō Expressway was constructed with a tunnel running directly under the western end of the mountain on which the castle is located.

 Hachiōji Castle was listed as one of Japan's Top 100 Castles by the Japan Castle Foundation in 2006.